UPDATE: New Façade Rule in effect February 20, 2020. See FAQs for information on 1RCNY 101-07 and 1RCNY 103-04.

-To keep buildings safe, owners of properties higher than six stories must have exterior walls and appurtenances, such as balconies, inspected every five (5) years – and they must file a technical façade report with the Department.
+To keep buildings safe, owners of properties higher than six stories must have exterior walls and appurtenances inspected every five (5) years – and they must file a technical façade report with the Department.
 See NYC Construction Codes §28-302.1 and RCNY §103-04.

 Property owners must repair dangerous conditions within 90 days of filing a technical report.
 Once the work is finished, owners must file an amended report within two weeks.